Irvsp: to obtain irreducible representations of electronic states in the VASP: General process of the code

-Instead of generating space group operators from a crystal structure (\ie POSCAR), the program reads the SGOs directly from the standard output of VASP (\ie OUTCAR), which is done by the subroutine: \emph{init.f90}.
-In other words, the SGOs are generated by the VASP package (\eg with ISYM $=1$ or 2 in INCAR for vasp.5.3.3), which are listed below the line of `Space group operators' in OUTCAR.
+Instead of generating space group operators from a 3D crystal structure (\ie POSCAR), the program reads the SGOs directly from the standard output of VASP (\ie OUTCAR), which is done by the subroutine: {\ttfamily init.f90}.
+In other words, the SGOs are generated by the VASP package (\eg with {\ttfamily ISYM = 1} or {\ttfamily 2} in INCAR for vasp.5.3.3), which are listed below the line of `Space group operators:' in OUTCAR.
 Fig.~\ref{fig:bise_spo} shows an example of Bi$_2$Se$_3$ for the SGOs of space group (SG) 166.
 They are given by $Det~(\pm 1)$, $\omega$, and $\vec n~(n_x,n_y,n_z)$ and $\bv$ (v$_1\bt_1$,v$_2\bt_2$,v$_3\bt_3$) with $\bt_1,\bt_2,\bt_3$ primitive lattice vectors.
 The $-1$ value of $Det$ indicates that the operator is a roto-inversion.
 Actually, the listed SGOs depend on the lattice vectors.
 Primitive lattice vectors ($\bt_1,\bt_2,\bt_3$) and primitive reciprocal lattice vectors~($\bg_1,\bg_2,\bg_3$) are read from OUTCAR, also shown in Fig.~\ref{fig:bise_lat} for Bi$_2$Se$_3$.
-The O(3) and SU(2) matrix presentations are generated in the spin-1 (under the basis of $\{\bf x,y,z\}$) and spin-1/2 (under the basis of $\{\up,\dw\}$) spaces, respectively:
+It's worth noting that to be compatible with the CRTs in the BCS, the POSCAR should be given in a standard way (see more details in Appendix~\ref{sup:3}).
+The O(3) and SU(2) MPs are generated in the spin-1 (under the basis of $\{\bf x,y,z\}$) and spin-1/2 (under the basis of $\{\up,\dw\}$) spaces, respectively:

-In 3D crystals, it is more convenient to use matrix presentations in the lattices of~($\bt_1,\bt_2,\bt_3$) in real space and in reciprocal lattices of~($\bg_1,\bg_2,\bg_3$) in momentum space.
+In 3D crystals, it is more convenient to use MPs in the lattices of~($\bt_1,\bt_2,\bt_3$) in real space and in reciprocal lattices of~($\bg_1,\bg_2,\bg_3$) in momentum space.
 They are given in the following convention:

 The rotational symmetry operators acting on the vectors are transformed as: